SHOP LOCAL: Where to find last minute gifts in Dayton this holiday season

-We are officially less than a week away from Christmas and if you haven’t finished your holiday shopping just yet, we have ideas.
+We’re just a few days away from Christmas and if you haven’t finished your holiday shopping just yet, we have ideas.
 Here’s a list of over 20 locally-owned businesses in downtown Dayton where you can find gifts and more:

 Location: 600 E. Second Street in Dayton